Below is a list of Vermont's subtractions from income with a brief description, as well.

 - Up to $2,000 for National Guard or U.S. Reserve training pay earned in VT if your adjusted gross income for tax year 2021 is less than $50,000.
 You may be asked to provide the Required Supporting Documents: Copy of DFAS form or certification statement from unit that all training was completed during the calendar year.

 - Student loan repayment can be taken only if the amount is included in your adjusted gross income.
-Enter the repayment benefit made under 10 U.S.C.
-Chapters 109 and 1609 for 2018.
+You may enter the repayment benefit made under 10 U.S.C.
+Chapters 109 and 1609 for 2021.
 You may be asked to provide Required Supporting Documents: Certification statement from armed services showing your name, address, social security number, amount of student loan repayment, and payment date.

 VT Telecommunication Authority Bond/Note Interest (Form IN-113)